ElliceNels/fourohfour/tests/penetration_test_report.md

 ## Engagement Summary
-Testing was performed from 31/05/25 to 01/06/25, once all major components of the project were completed, and to give the team time to remediate the vunerabilities discovered.
+Penetration testing was conducted between 31/05/2025 and 01/06/2025, following the completion of all major project components.
+This timing allowed the development team an opportunity to address any identified vulnerabilities before submission.

-The testing was performed with the assumption that neither client nor server can be fully trusted, implementing a zero-trust security model.
-Our testing methodology combined automated scanning tools with manual penetration testing to ensure comprehensive coverage of potential vulnerabilities, and applied OWASP and CVSS 3.1 standards to identify and catagorise vunerabilities.
-TODO TIDY UP
+The assessment was carried out under a zero-trust security model, operating on the assumption that neither client nor server components could be inherently trusted.
+Our approach combined automated vulnerability scanning with in-depth manual testing to ensure thorough coverage across the application surface.
+Vulnerabilities were identified, classified, and prioritised using OWASP guidelines and the CVSS v3.1 scoring system.

 **Scope of Testing**
 - Server-side API endpoints
-- Client-side web application
 - Authentication mechanisms
 - File handling and permissions
 - Database interactions